Seldom: An Anonymity Network with Selective Deanonymization: Oblivious Authentication

 \subsection{Linking Internet Traffic to Circuits}

 Following an established circuit, the exit relay's outgoing traffic must be indisputably linked to a client.
 Here, \name takes a flow-based approach.
-Therefore, whenever the client's makes the exit relay establish a new flow, he signs this \emph{flow record} and the database key to his encrypted identity \(H(\text{ID}_3)\) with the client identification key.
-The flow record constitutes of the destination's IP address, the targeted port, the exit relay's IP address, and a timestamp.
-Only the client can generate this signature, and the corresponding public key is stored in the encrypted identity \(\text{ID}_3\).
-In case of an deanonymization request, the flow record, this signature, and the encrypted identity shift the blame towards the client.
-It may happen that multiple similar flows by different clients are opened in short succession such that a request cannot be unambiguously linked to one encrypted identity.
-In these cases, \acp{LEA} would have to investigate two or more circuits.
+Therefore, whenever the client makes the exit relay establish a new flow, it signs this \emph{flow record} and the database key to its encrypted identity $H(\text{ID}_3)$ with the client identification key.
+The flow record, illustrated in Figure~\ref{fig:connection-info}, consists of the destination's IP address, the targeted port, the exit relay's IP address, and a timestamp.
+Only the client can generate this signature, and the corresponding public key is stored in the encrypted identity $\text{ID}_3$.
+In case of a deanonymization request, the flow record, this signature, and the encrypted identity shift the blame toward the client.

-In practice, when opening a new connection, the client creates the signature over the flow record and appends it to the first transmitted cell.
+In practice, when opening a new connection, the client creates the signature over the flow record and includes it in the first transmitted cell.
 The exit relay verifies this signature and then establishes the connection.
 Afterward, the client can communicate over this flow without additional overhead through the circuit.
-To outsource the storage of this flow record, the exit relay symmetrically encrypts the signature and the digest \(H(\text{ID}_3)\).
+To outsource the storage of this flow record, the exit relay symmetrically encrypts the signature and the digest $H(\text{ID}_3)$.
 The resulting data layout is displayed in Figure~\ref{fig:connection-info}.
-We made the design choice to symmetrically encrypt this sensitive data and rely on the exit relay to decrypt it in case of an deanonymization request.
+We made the design choice to symmetrically encrypt this sensitive data and rely on the exit relay to decrypt it in case of a deanonymization request.
 Even if the exit relay were offline, it would be traceable through the consensus or IP address.
-With another threshold encryption we could avoid this involvement of the exit relay, but this would reduce oversight.
+With another threshold encryption, we could avoid this involvement of the exit relay, but this would reduce oversight.
 Most importantly, the active involvement of exit relays ensures the correctness of the statistics and disclosure of deanonymization requests even for a dishonest consortium.